adrelanos/aeternity-wiki/Idea-Box.md

 ## Health & æternity

 ### DocOræcle
 A platform for everyone to get meaningful medical advice, no matter the infrastructure or insurance policy.
-A platform for questions too sensible or personal to ask a doctor in person.
+A platform for questions too sensitive or personal to ask a doctor in person.
 Answering questions and participating in the prediction markets created by the medical Oracles should only be accessible to doctors with digitally signed degree.
 [Furthermore Oracles may be fed information regarding symptoms diagnosis & can be combined with AI image recognition to offer diagnosis prediction.]